Dorothy Bulstrode: Portraits and jealousy

-In 1611 Eyre attempted to murder Sir Edward Herbert, whom he suspected of having an affair with his wife Dorothy Bulstrode.
+In 1611, John Eyre attempted to murder Sir Edward Herbert, whom he suspected of having an affair with his wife Dorothy Bulstrode.
 Herbert, two years earlier, had written an epitaph for Dorothy's sister Cecily.
 In his autobiography he describes his encounter with "Sir John Ayres" in detail.
 According to Herbert, Anne of Denmark obtained his portrait by William Larkin and Dorothy had it copied in miniature by Isaac Oliver, and she wore it in a gold locket concealed to view.
 Herbert wrote, she "wore it about her neck so low that she hid it under her breasts".
 Herbert thought this the cause of Sir John Eyre's jealousy, and although Dorothy was of "an excellent wit and discourse", Herbert claimed he knew her only slightly.
 However, he also described visiting her chamber at the palace and finding her in bed examining the miniature by candlelight.
 Soon, following a summons to court from a "great lady", Herbert received warnings from Robert Sidney, 1st Earl of Leicester, the Countess of Bedford, and Elizabeth, Lady Hoby another of the queen's gentlewomen, that Sir John Eyre planned to murder him in his bed.
 Herbert got in touch with Eyre to ask if he would fight a duel, but the answer was unclear.